Kraigie/nostrum/docs/static/Events.md

  This is done because over ETF (which Nostrum uses), map keys are sometimes binaries and sometimes strings, making it a real headache.
 Additionally, with atom keys, we can use the `Map.key` notation.
-This is normally considered unsafe but a warning will be emitted if a key is unsafely converted to an atom.
+This is normally considered unsafe but a debug messages will be emitted if a key is unsafely converted to an atom.
  In this way we can ensure that our atom table is not growing unbounded.

- 3. The payload is then sent to the producer.

-### Producer
-The producer is responsible for handling the events internally, as well as dispatching the events.

- 1. The producer sends the event to the relevant cache to update its state.
+ 3. The payload is then sent to the relevant cache to update its state inside of a supervised task.

- 2. The cache sends back the curated payload information.
+ 4. The cache sends the curated payload information to the producer.
 In the case of updates, the cache will sometimes send two payloads back, the old and the new payload, for comparison purposes.
 In general, the payload will often match the payload described by the official Discord API documentation.

+### Producer
+The producer is responsible for queuing up events to dispatch, as well as dispatching these events.

- 3. The producer takes the payload(s) and puts them into a queue of events to send to a consumer.
+ 1. The producer takes the payload(s) and puts them into a queue of events to send to a consumer.

 ### Consumer